 Now, I’m not vilifying any of the aforementioned behaviors — well, except forgetting your sunglasses, but we all know certain behaviors are more beneficial than others.
 Simply put, grasping the fundamentals help us stay in control and we want to stay in control of our health as long as possible.
 Of course, there are several unfortunate occurrences in healthcare and a decent amount of bad luck.
 But burning the candle at both ends rarely helps the situation and can certainly lead to a blowout.
 We see examples of that every day.

 All this being said, consistency means something different to each person.
 A good starting point would be to learn about yourself and your habits, then figure out the best way to move forward.
-Solidifying the following fundamentals is a good place for anybody to start — so is this five step simple plan of action.
+Solidifying the fundamentals is a good place for anybody to start — this five step simple plan of action might help as well.

 You know yourself better than anyone else (of course).
 That said, have a plan for the day and do your best to stick to it.
 It may be best to make this plan the night before.

 Read more: Developing Health Habits Using Structure and Organization

 Do you really want to set the precedence for a day by making the wrong food choices?
 Try eating something healthy upon waking, then pause for a little bit to see how you feel.
 Do this instead of eating or drinking something with too much sugar without even paying attention.